fogellab/multiWGCNA/README.md

 R CMD INSTALL --preclean --no-multiarch --with-keep.source multiWGCNA
 ```

-Please refer to the vignette, generalWorkflow.Rmd, for a detailed example of how to use multiWGCNA!
+Please refer to the vignette, generalWorkflow.Rmd, for a detailed example of how to use multiWGCNA.